andrei-calin-dragomir/swarm-autoscaler/README.md

-# swarm-orchestrator
+# swarm-autoscaler
 Container autoscaler for docker swarm stacks.

 ## Autoscaler (Work in progress)
 This autoscaler makes use of the data sourced from CAdvisor and provides automated scaling based on the following parameters:
 - CPU Utilization

-TODO
-- Provide CLI functionality for: updating the scaler polling frequency and thresholds.

 **Autoscaling service configuration**
 - `DATABASE_URL`: URL of the database from which the autoscaler scrapes relevant data
 - `INFLUXDB_TOKEN` : Token to enable access to the database
 - `INFLUXDB_ORG`: 'greenlab'

-- `DEFAULT_POLLING_FREQ`: At what frequency to update scales (in minutes)
+- `DEFAULT_POLLING_FREQ`: At what frequency to read service CPU utilizations and update service replicas (in minutes)
 - `DEFAULT_SCALE_UP_THRESHOLD` : CPU utilization at which to try scaling a service up (in percentages)
 - `DEFAULT_SCALE_DOWN_THRESHOLD` : CPU utilization at which to try scaling a service down (in percentages)